HengGao12/OAML/README.md

 ### Training and Testing

 #### 📝Teacher Model Pretrained Weights
-Here is the pretrained weights for Knowledge Distillation.
+Here is the pretrained weights of teacher models for Knowledge Distillation.

 | In-Distribution Dataset  |                 In-Distribution Accuracy                  |                 Download Links                  |
 | :---------: | :--------------------------------------: | :--------------------------------------: |